-Matt Tantrum was a young lad when he first picked up his guitar, and took part in his first school talent show at the tender age of thirteen.
-Garnishing popularity through his “Gemini” band, he would get some exceptional experience playing lovely backdrops that offered large crowds.
+Matt Tantrum was only ten when he first picked up his guitar, and took part in his first school talent show at thirteen.
+Garnishing popularity through his “Gemini” band, he would get some exceptional experience playing rock venues that offered large crowds.
 His second new musical formulation was “Nothin’ Fancy”, which initiated in 1980, and had a five year life line before “Cry Action” came into play.
 This would be his first chance to create music with current band member, Tony Terlicker.
 While going on to tour, Matt met some amazing and astounding legends in music, including Alice in Chains, The Posies, as well as early versions of Queensryche, Rebel and the Culprit.
-He then formed the band Solid Mass in early 1990 with Jason Boyleston (of the Rock Vault of Vegas) and Sean Boomer (of My Sisters Machine) and recorded the Solid Mass EP to great expectation.
+He then formed the band Solid Mass in early 1990 with Jason Boyleston (of the Rock Vault of Vegas) and Sean Boomer (of Maxx Twelve) and recorded the Solid Mass EP to great expectation.
 “Slutt Puppies” would allow Matt the chance to first mesh with the drum maestro, Jimmy St Bitchin, and their EP “I’m A Tramp” was given regular rotation on several local rock radio stations.
 Both musicians would move along to merge with “LMD”.
 The band toured with Night Ranger, played shows throughout the NW and recorded an EP “New Generation” at the Music Source Recording Studios in Seattle.
 LMD performed on the television show “Bill Nye the Science Guy” as the grunge band of science.
 In late 1993 the band LMD broke up.
 1994 had Matt being a founding member of “The Sea City Dolls”, and a parting of ways paved the way for him to produce, star and direct his feature film, “Big Blue-A Fishy Tale”.
 Within that same vein, he starred in several short films and local television shows.
 Matt also built the original “Cherry Productions Studio”, another arena for him to record and produce music.
 He is one of the founders of “Vicious Kitty”, who in the fall of 2018, recently released the music video for their song “Bankok City”.